VandeurenGlenn/backed/README.md

 > Small web framework for quick app & component development

 ## Features
-- class development without the worry of constructors and calling super
+- ~~class development without the worry of constructors and calling super~~
 - internal/scoped & global property observers, checkout [using observers]
 - updates property values to attributes & the otherway around, checkout [using reflect]
+- easy to compose with other classes.
-- templating using [lit-html], checkout [using render]
+- ~~templating using [lit-html], checkout [using render]~~

+Templating is not included out of the box anymore, checkout [custom-renderer-mixin] or [backed-lit-mixin] for rendering.

 ## Installation